TL-System/plato/docs/Configuration.md

 - `model_quantize`: Quantize features for model parameters for PyTorch.

-- `model_pruning`: Prune model weights for PyTorch.
-Must be placed as the first processor if applied.
+- `unstructured_pruning`: Process unstructured pruning on model weights for PyTorch.
+The `model_compress` processor needs to be applied after it in the configuration file or the communication overhead will not be reduced.

+- `structured_pruning`: Process structured pruning on model weights for PyTorch.
+The `model_compress` processor needs to be applied after it in the configuration file or the communication overhead will not be reduced.

 - `model_compress`: Compress model parameters with `Zstandard` compression algorithm.
 Must be placed as the last processor if applied.